NEC Software Solutions: Hertfordshire oil storage terminal fire

-On Sunday, 11 December 2005, a major explosion and fire at the Buncefield oil depot immediately adjacent to the NIS building, effectively destroyed the Hemel Hempstead Head office complex.
+On Sunday, 11 December 2005, a major explosion and fire at the Buncefield oil depot immediately adjacent to the NIS building destroyed the Hemel Hempstead Head office complex.
 The two managed services staff manning the Data Centre escaped unharmed.
-Other Hemel Hempstead based staff were told to report to offices in Oxford and Peterborough the following week.
-The share price dipped on the first trading day afterwards, but recovered by lunchtime.
+Other Hemel Hempstead–based staff were told to report to offices in Oxford and Peterborough the following week.
+The share price dipped on the first trading day afterwards but recovered by midday.
 The company had a well-practised disaster recovery programme, and the company moved its Managed Services customer system backups (which were stored off-site) to run on systems based at a site in Hounslow, where a number of Northgate staff ran these during the next few months.
 This included a full managed network for hospitals in East Anglia.
 Despite this taking place in December, when payrolls are usually run earlier than normal, every payroll for all Northgate's customers was run on time.
 The company became known as one that had successfully passed through a major physical disaster, and CEO Chris Stone was invited to speak at various venues on commercial disaster recovery.

 In October 2006, the share price fluctuated, and the company announced that they were subject to an unsolicited takeover approach.
 It has since been announced that this has amounted to nothing.

 In December 2007, Kohlberg Kravis Roberts agreed to buy the company for £593 million.

-In March 2008, Northgate Information Systems plc was de-listed from the London Stock Exchange following completion of the purchase by KKR.
+In March 2008, Northgate Information Systems plc was de-listed from the London Stock Exchange following the completion of the purchase by KKR.
 The next month, Northgate achieved a position of forty-seventh out of one hundred in 'Britain's Top Employer 2008'.

 Northgate Public Services was acquired by Cinven in December 2014.
 Northgate Managed Services, specialising in Managed IT Services to the UK mid-market, was acquired by Capita in February 2013.